Himanshu8445/terraform-ci-cd/README.md

 ## GitHub Environment

+- Deployment to each environment is getting controlled by GitHub environments.
+Each GitHub environment has SPN ID, SPN secret, Subscription ID & Tenant ID.

 ### Prerequisites

+- An Azure subscription
-- An Azure account with the necessary permissions to create resources.
+- Service principal with the necessary permissions to create resources.
 - A GitHub account.

 ## Running Terraform plan